nephio-project/docs/content/en/docs/porch/package-orchestration.md

 ---

-Customers who want to take advantage of the benefits of [Configuration as Data](config-as-data.md) can do so today using a [kpt](https://kpt.dev) CLI and the kpt function ecosystem, including its [functions catalog](https://catalog.kpt.dev/).
+Customers who want to take advantage of the benefits of [Configuration as Data](config-as-data.md) can do so today using the [kpt](https://kpt.dev) CLI and the kpt function ecosystem, including its [functions catalog](https://catalog.kpt.dev/).
 Package authoring is possible using a variety of editors with [YAML](https://yaml.org/) support.
 That said, a UI experience of what-you-see-is-what-you-get (WYSIWYG) package authoring which supports a broader package lifecycle,